MindTheGap-ERC/CarboKitten.jl/docs/src/components/cellular-automata.md

 ![CA](../fig/ca-long-term.svg)

+## CA rules

+Users are welcome to explore the permanence of spatial patterns for other sets of rules using the [interactive explorer](https://github.com/MindTheGap-ERC/CAExplorer.jl/tree/v0.1.0).
+A non-systematic exploration indicates that most deviations from the rules used by [Burgess2013](@cite) lead to quick stabilization of spatial distribution and thus constant patterns.
+The neighborhood size and the rules represent a case of Larger than Life family of two-dimensional cellula automata [evans_larger_1996](@cite), but none of the well known rules.

 ## Production feedback

 It can be interesting to model feedback on the CA state due to environmental factors.
 For example, we can kill off facies if it turns out they're not able to produce.

 ``` {.julia file=src/Components/CAFeedback.jl}
 @compose module CAFeedback